itmat/BEERS2/README.md

 ### Execution arguments

-Execution arguments can be passed to `run_beers` command if executing locally or on a cluster, or given in the input JSON if executing in the cloud.
+Execution arguments can be passed to `beers` command if executing locally or on a cluster, or given in the input JSON if executing in the cloud.
 Ultimately, these arguments will be passed down to `snakemake` command which orchestrates the pipeline execution.
 The full list of arguments can be found [here](https://snakemake.readthedocs.io/en/stable/executing/cli.html), below we list some of the more useful ones.

 The `jobs` argument specifies the maximum number of jobs which can be run simultaneously.
 BEERS2 workload distribution unit is molecule package, so increasing the number of `jobs` beyond the total number of molecule packets (4 in the example above) will not yield further parallelization.